 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Find scholarly sources on topics related to gay & lesbian literature and culture
+Find scholarly sources on topics related to Lesbian/Gay/Queer literature and culture to complete assignments for ENG 336

 Browse by author or work, or search by keyword.
 Results will include full text scholarly articles, reference works, biographical materials, and plot summaries.
 Also look here for primary sources -- period articles, book reviews, and interviews.